secure-systems-lab/dsse/protocol.md

     decisions; it may only be used to narrow the selection of possible keys to try.

+*   EXTENSION: Optional, unauthenticated object used to store signature-specific information.
+Extensions are identified by a `kind` field that unambiguously describes the fields for the extension.
+The details for each extension and its fields must be agreed upon out-of-band by the signer and verifier, though some well-known extensions may be [listed](extensions.md) and defined in the DSSE specification.
+Note that as the extension is unauthenticated, it MUST NOT allow the verifier to independently verify the signature.
+For example, the extension MUST NOT be trusted to directly provide the leaf public key to verify a signature.
+Similarly, an extension field that contains an X.509 certificate chain MUST NOT be trusted to provide the root certificate, but it MAY provide only intermediate certificates.
+    *   NOTE: The design for signature extensions is currently experimental and is subject to change.

 Functions:

 *   PAE() is the "Pre-Authentication Encoding", where parameters `type` and